4 ways to stay stress free while preparing an Annual Report

 11 February 2019

-Having managed the production of our fair share of annual reports, here’s our tips on preparing an annual report and keeping it under control and out of your dreams!
+Having managed the production of our fair share of annual reports, here are our tips on how to keep it under control and out of your dreams!

 1. Planning, planning, planning!

 Start early and map out your key deadline milestones, working back from when the document has to be lodged and printed.
 Be sure to think about who needs to approve content and by when, ensuring they have enough time to review and have their feedback considered and confirmed.
 Factor in time for photo shoots, sourcing information and flexibility.
 Knowing the key dates gives you the space to plan your workflow, but remember you need to remain flexible and be prepared to adjust to changes out of your control – so build some fat into your timeline!

 Share your production schedule early with key stakeholders, including business heads, the finance team, legal team, external advisors, designers and printers to ensure everyone can deliver to the dates and their responsibilities.
 Buy-in from the outset helps to manage expectations and avoid nasty surprises.